 How to create digital KPIs that work

-Proctor says that one of the most popular questions Gartner clients ask is how to create key performance metrics or digital KPIs – and whether there is a standard set of KPIs to choose from.
+Proctor says that one of the most popular questions Gartner clients ask is how to create key performance metrics or digital KPIs — and whether a standard set of KPIs to choose from exists.

 “Stop looking for a list everyone else is using, because done properly, someone else’s list won’t apply to your transformation,” Proctor says.
-“They need to be industry specific and then organization specific to be meaningful and useful.”
+“KPIs need to be industry-specific and then organization-specific to be meaningful and useful.”

-To create a digital KPI, ask these 5 key questions:
+To create a digital KPI, ask these five key questions: